-In the United States, there were 45,200 jobs for Correctional Officer Supervisor in 2016.
+In 2016, there was an estimated number of 45,200 jobs in the United States for Correctional Officer Supervisor.
 There is little to no growth in job opportunities for Correctional Officer Supervisor.
 Due to new job openings and attrition, there will be an average of 2,500 job openings in this field each year.

 The states with the most job growth for Correctional Officer Supervisor are Washington, Nevada, and Utah.
 Watch out if you plan on working in Connecticut, New Jersey, or Missouri.
 These states have the worst job growth for this type of profession.